elizabethnewman/hessQuik/README.md

 4. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 If your code passes the numerical tests and is well-documented, your changes and/or additions will be merged in the main ```hessQuik``` repository.

+### Reporting Bugs

+If you notice an issue with this repository, please report it using [Github Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
+When reporting an implemetnation bug, include a small example that helps to reproduce the error.
+The issue will be addressed as quickly as possible.